 True autonomous operation: Agents now operate with meaningful autonomy across extended timeframes.
 Rather than handling single interactions, they manage ongoing relationships, track progress toward goals, and adapt their approach based on outcomes.
 An agent assigned to manage a customer account does not just respond to queries; it proactively identifies issues, suggests optimizations, and coordinates across departments to deliver results.

-Cross-system orchestration: The most sophisticated agent deployments coordinate activity across multiple enterprise systems seamlessly.
+Cross-system orchestration: The most sophisticated agent deployments coordinate activity across multiple enterprise systems seamlessly via MCP.
 An agent handling an order exception might query the ERP for inventory status, check the CRM for customer history, consult the shipping system for delivery options, and update all relevant records once a resolution is reached.
-This kind of cross-system orchestration was technically possible earlier but prohibitively complex to implement reliably.
+What once required brittle custom integrations now runs over a standard protocol.

 Executive digital twins: The concept of AI that can represent executive judgment has moved from theory to practice.
 Systems that learn from how leaders make decisions, communicate, and prioritize can now handle significant portions of executive workload.
 This is not about replacing executives but about extending their capacity to be present in more situations simultaneously.